 You're more likely to hear skateboarding called an art or a lifestyle than a sport.
 Skating is creating and style earns respect.
-If you're looking for a new and creative outlet to explore, then you should give skateboarding photography a go.
+If you're looking for a new and creative outlet to explore, give skate photography a go.

-Skateboarding and skate photography both play with the geometry of the built environment; from discovering new locations to experimenting with various lenses and angles and light, there's no one way to shoot skating.
-That's what makes it an endless source of creative photography.
+Skateboarding and skate photography both play with the geometry of the built environment; from discovering new locations to experimenting with various lenses and angles and light, there's no one way to shoot skating and that's part of what makes it an endless source of creative images.
 Today, we're going to look at some of the tried-and-true methods for achieving the best skateboarding photos.
 We've also included links below with more tips on how to get started with skate photography.

 Use a Fisheye Lens

 Using a fisheye lens is especially great in a pool.
-Empty pools - either at a house or a skatepark - are playgrounds for skateboarders.
-Because pools are round, the super wide fisheye lens emphasizes the curvature and makes the skateboarder look like he's covering more ground.
+Empty pools—either at a house or a skatepark—are playgrounds for skateboarders.
+Because pools are round, the super-wide fisheye lens emphasizes the curvature and makes the skateboarder look like they're covering more ground.

 Try different angles when shooting these bowls.
 Shoot from the edge of the pool and have a skater ride right up to your lens.
 Or stand at the bottom and shoot upward as they're in the air.
 Look for any way to incorporate the curves of concrete into a geometrically composed image.